itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 # 2.7 Common Classification Algorithms

-This section explains commonly used algorithms.
+This section introduces common algorithms used to build classification models.

----

 ## 2.7.1 Logistic Regression

+This section explains a simple classification algorithm often used for binary decisions.

 Used for simple classification.